GISMagician/JapanNews-Public/README.md

 - `scripts.js`: The JavaScript file that initializes the ArcGIS web scene and adds layers.
 - `pythonNewsReport.py`: A Python script for scraping news articles and updating the ArcGIS Online layer.

+## Any questions?
+If you had problems with getting this setup, or want to talk more about it, please tell me!
+My email is wmbroll@gmail.com
+Thank you for taking the time to read this and I hope you have a good rest of your day.